wp-cli/restful/README.md

 There are many things wp-rest-cli can't yet do.
 Please [review the issue backlog](https://github.com/danielbachhuber/wp-rest-cli/issues), and open a new issue if you can't find an exising issue for your topic.

+### Profiling REST responses

+You can also add `--debug=rest` to any of the `rest` commands to see full details on REST responses.
+This can be useful for measuring and profiling API requests.

+For example:

+    $ wp rest --http=demo.wp-api.org tag get 65 --debug=rest
+    Debug: REST command executed 1 queries in 0.000311 seconds.
+Ordered by slowness, the queries are:
+    1:
+      - 0.000311 seconds
+      - call_user_func, WP_REST_Terms_Controller->get_item, get_term, WP_Term::get_instance
+      - SELECT t.*, tt.* FROM wp_terms AS t INNER JOIN wp_term_taxonomy AS tt ON t.term_id = tt.term_id WHERE t.term_id = 65
+      (1.56s)

 ## Installing

 wp-rest-cli requires the latest nightly version of WP-CLI.
 Update with `wp cli update --nightly`.